 United Carry-on and Personal Item Requirements

 Both carry-on bags and personal items are required to meet certain standards that are set by United.
-You may bring 1 of each with you when flying United, but the requirements for each are different.
+You may bring 1 of each with you when flying United (excluding Basic Economy on a non-transatlantic flight), but the requirements for each are different.

 When flying United, carry-on bags can be no larger than 9 inches X 14 inches X 22 inches (22 cm X 35 cm X 56 cm).
 These dimensions include wheels and handles, so make sure you include those in your measurements.